jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

   });
 }
 ```
-* NOTE: Again, this is not how it's implemented, I'm using this as an analogy to make a point
+* NOTE: Again, I'm using this as an analogy to make a point.
+This is not how Jasonette is implemented internally.

-## inline javascript
+## Inline javascript

 We must go deeper.
 Let's try some crazy stuff using Jasonette's inline Javascript feature.